FreddyYJ/RuntimeAPR/src/runtimeapr/concolic/restore_str/README.md

 ### Restrictions
 - No escaped characters
 - No quote
 - It is expected that you don't use the semicolon `;`.
 It is utilized in the program and is therefore removed if present in a test.
-And for my sanity, please no quotes `"` either.